rubyonracetracks/tutorial-rails-rubymn2/02-06-user_follow_model.md

 # Unit 2
 ## Chapter 6: User Relationship Model

 In this chapter, you will add the relationship model that allows users to follow other users.
+Please note that the uniqueness of relationship objects is enforced at the controller and view levels instead of the model level.

 ### New Branch
 Enter the command "git checkout -b 02-06-follower_model".